 Modernization and Digitalization go hand-in-hand

-In summer 201 we did a brand and marketing audit for a company that completely missed out on digitalization and digital marketing.
+In Summer 2017 I did a brand and marketing audit for a company that completely missed out on digitalization and digital marketing.
 It was one of two manufacturers of portable audio equipment of a specific type.
 In 2010, it had slightly higher sales than its digitally savvy competitor.
 In November 2017, it was acquired by the very same competitor, who had grown tenfold in the same period, simply by modernizing and adopting digital marketing strategies such as, in this particular case, Instagram, and introducing digital co-working tools throughout the enterprise.

 Be Digital, or Be Disrupted

-The threat of disruption due to the lack of digital skills is very real.
-My agency handles the digital recruiting marketing for a big semiconductor company.
+The threat of disruption due to a lack of digital skills is very real.
+We handle the recruiting marketing for a big semiconductor company.
 During the development phase of our strategy, we asked 5000 students how they rated employment opportunities at various companies.
 72% of students said they would not bother applying at a company without a professional LinkedIn profile because such a company was probably “not a great, modern, place to work.”
 (A surprising 48% said they wouldn’t even trust a company without an Instagram account.)

 The next generation of employees grew up digitally native, and they don’t trust companies that aren’t digitally savvy.